 top of page

-At the convergence of Fashion, Culture, and Art
+Convergence of Fashion, Culture, and Art

 Birth of a Brand: Untitle by Nikita

 A textile expert with a vision to tell the story of Kalamkari and honor its heritage through her work, in 2021 Nikita developed her slow fashion brand untitle as her love letter to humanity and the Earth.
 Through untitle, she supports the human connection and amplifies the lives, stories, and deeper meaning that clothing can express.
+Her eco-conscious commitment is unwavering, by upcycling memorial clothing and dead stock textiles sourced from artisans in India and giving them a new lease on life in the world of fashion.

 Her Skills, Expertise, and Early Beginnings